Skip to Content

 Step Back in Time at the Dennis Severs’ House

-Ever so slightly wacky, the Dennis Severs House is one of the more unusual days out in London.
+Ever so slightly wacky, visiting the Dennis Severs House is one of the more unusual ways to spend a day out in London.

 The house is an artistic recreation of the life of a Huguenot weavers family from the 18th to the 20th centuries.